DevOpsBootcamp/website/source/continuous-integration.rst

 .. ifnotslides::

-    Continuous Integration is using an automated system, integrated as seamlessly into your toolchain as possible,  to do the following:
+    Continuous Integration is a name for any kind of automated tool that performs the following tasks:

     #.
-Detect changes to your project.
+Detects changes to your project
     #.
-Run your automated test suite on the changed code.
+Runs a suite of tests on the changed code
     #.
-Alerts the people that care if something good/bad happened.
+Alerts the people that care if something good/bad happened

     CI tools are also known to do a slew of other things:

-    - Build and release new versions of a package when they're needed.
+    - Builds and releases new versions of a package when they're needed
-    - Build documentation and other parts of a project automatically.
+    - Builds documentation and other parts of a project with each new release

 Automated Testing